 In this context smart appliances are pieces of domestic equipment, running off electricity, which are communications-enabled and which are able to respond to some external signal and moderate their consumption.

-The Consultation asked for feedback on several key areas:
+The consultation emerged as a result of the Smart Systems and Flexibility Plan and asked for feedback on several key areas:

 - Regulation of standards for smart appliances